Animals need our love

 By accepting that animals are sentient beings we’ll have marked the beginning of the fight against cruelty.

 Global animal welfare reality

 Animals are often the forgotten victims of disasters.
 The immediate response during disasters is to rescue communities.
 Animals are left to fend for themselves without food and shelter.
 This exposes them to terminal illnesses causing death, affecting the recovery of communities.

 Intensive industrial farming is another common practice on chicken, dairy cows and pigs.
 With the global population set to double by 2050, the demand for meat keeps increasing forcing industries to compromise on the welfare of these animals.
 A research we conducted in 2016, dubbed “Exposing the secret suffering of factory – bred chicken,” revealed that chicken in intensive farming systems suffer painful lameness, overworked hearts and lungs, wounds including skin sores and burns.
 We are urging industries such as KFC to improve the lives of these intelligent birds.

 Animals in the wild also suffer at the mercie of a relentless tourism industry that exposes them to ‘bad’ wildlife selfies that is characterized by baiting, petting and holding.
 Our report reveals that, in some countries, animals are taken away from their mothers when still young and locked up for tourists’ pleasure.

-As we share the love this February, let it serve as a constant reminder that animals need us too and together we can ensure they are safe and happy.
+As we share love to people we care about, let us also remeber that animals need us too and together we can ensure they are safe and happy.